ChuanMeng/MIKe/README.md

 * transformers 2.6

 ## Datasets
-We use Wizard of Wikipedia dataset and modified Holl-E dataset [Kim et al](https://arxiv.org/abs/2002.07510?context=cs.CL) (no validation set).
+We use Wizard of Wikipedia dataset and modified Holl-E dataset released by [Kim et al](https://arxiv.org/abs/2002.07510?context=cs.CL) (no validation set).
 Both datasets have been processed into our defined format, which could be directly used by our model.

 The datasets can be downloaded from [here]().
 After downloading, please create folder `datasets` in the root directory and put the files in it.

 ## Running Codes
 Our experiments were all conducted by one NVIDIA TITAN RTX GPU (24GB), and it's better to make sure your GPU memory size is 24GB.
+Otherwise you can reduce the batch size.

 In order to save your time, we upload our pretrained checkpoints on the two datasets, and the checkpoints can be downloaded from [here]().